 In 2009, Vicki and I felt the Lord tugging on our hearts to get more focused on the vision for the ranch, which resulted in the birthing of a new ministry called Transformation Ministries (TM).
 As part of this ministry we hope to build a ranch for teens call Transformation Ranch Ministry (T.R.M.).
 With a heavy heart and in obedience to God’s calling, I stepped down from my director position at Safe Harbor and went fulltime into Transformation Ministries.

 Our ministry of biblical counseling and inner healing has touched the lives of hundreds of people.
 Marriages and families have been restored through the power of God's Grace.
 After seven years of work and development, we currently have about 150 volunteers on our Vision Team.
-We have developed a 36-week, three part comprehensive School of Ministry where lay people are trained to minister boldly to the body of Christ.
+We have developed a 48-week, four part comprehensive School of Ministry where lay people are trained to minister boldly to the body of Christ.
 Our prayer ministry training has become a focal point of growth for TM, and we have both day and night classes to meet the needs of local churches.